niy42/autobot_v/Readme.md

 This command initializes a new database named autobots.
 Ensure you have the necessary privileges to create databases.

 ### 2. Configure Database Connection
-To interact with the autobots database from your application, you'll need to configure the connection settings.
-Create or update a config.json file with the following structure to store your database credentials and connection details:
+You can find the config.json file located in the config folder to interact with the autobots database from your application:

 ```bash
 {